 Engagements on the concert platform in 2012/2013 include Brahms's Ein Deutsches Requiem in Kiev and Basel as well as Bach's solo Cantata Ich habe genug and Ravel's Don Quichotte Songs in Mexico City, again under the baton of Latham-König.

-In October 2013, Andrew Ashwin will return to Mexico City for a concert with Jan Latham-König.
+In October 2013 Andrew Ashwin returned to Mexico City for a concert with Jan Latham-König.

 He has worked with many of the world’s finest conductors, including Bernard Haitink, Christoph von Dohnányi, Carlo Rizzi, Peter Schreier, Maurizio Barbacini, Marc Minkowski, Yves Abel and Sir David Willcocks.